whistlegraph/aesthetic-computer/README.txt

   - [] buff out the profile pages / make new profile pages in kidlisp
   - [] add image / pixels support to chat and also maybe kidlisp support
   + Done
+  - [x] add drum kit for thursday how to make a touch based drum kit, with buttons
   - [x] fix 'sawtooth'
   - [x] design piano key activity / button activity for tuesday
   - [x] add prutti 50